UsmanSimple/ML-Model-Deployment-with-Flask-and-AWS-EC2-Instance/README.md

 ## ML Model Deployment with Flask and AWS EC2 Instance
-This is a demo project to better understand and practicalize how machine learning models can be deployed on production using Flask API and AWS EC2 Instance
+This is a demo project to better understand and build proficiency how machine learning models can be deployed on production using Flask API and AWS EC2 Instance

 ![](Life_expectancy_flask_frame_work.PNG)